 - A Federal Certification Review of the metropolitan transportation planning process in the Louisville region was held on June 22nd and 23rd, 2022.
-That review by FHWA (Indiana and Kentucky Divisions), EPA Region 4, and FTA (Regions 4 and 5) found on September 20, 2022 that the metropolitan planning process as conducted by KIPDA substantially meets the requirements of 23 CFR 450 Subpart C. The review contains five (5) Commendations, ten (10) Recommendations, and two (2) Corrective Actions. - The two corrective actions were focused on requirements to: 1) update the Planning Memorandum of Agreement (MOA) from 2015, and 2) include the project's total cost in the TIP.
+That review by FHWA (Indiana and Kentucky Divisions), EPA Region 4, and FTA (Regions 4 and 5) found on September 20, 2022 that the metropolitan planning process as conducted by KIPDA substantially meets the requirements of 23 CFR 450 Subpart C. The review contains five (5) Commendations, ten (10) Recommendations, and two (2) Corrective Actions. - The two corrective actions were focused on the following requirements: 1) update the Planning Memorandum of Agreement (MOA) from 2015, and 2) include the project's total cost in the TIP.
 Each of these corrective actions have been addressed in accordance with the certification review report.
-The MOA was updated on December 21, 2022 and the FY 2023-2026 TIP, adopted in FY 2023, has the total cost listed for each project. - The next Federal Certification Review is tentatively scheduled to be conducted in 2026. - The existing Planning Memorandum of Agreement (MOA) describes the current relationships between and the responsibilities of those involved.
+The MOA was updated on December 21, 2022, and the FY 2023-2026 TIP, adopted in FY 2023, has the total cost listed for each project. - The next Federal Certification Review is tentatively scheduled to be conducted in 2026.
+This review will likely take place in FY 2026.
+Preparation for the review and the review itself will consume a significant amount of staff time and resources.
+The hours for these efforts are spread throughout the work elements since the review process covers all of them. - The existing Planning Memorandum of Agreement (MOA) describes the current relationships between and the responsibilities of those involved.
 The Kentucky Transportation Cabinet (KYTC), the Indiana Department of Transportation (INDOT), the Transit Authority of River City (TARC) and KIPDA executed an updated document on December 21, 2022.
-This MOA discusses information
+This MOA discusses information sharing and cooperative goal setting between the agencies represented.
+The recent update of the

-- sharing and cooperative goal setting between the agencies represented.
-The recent update of the MOA was a relatively minor update that focused on the removal of references to previous Federal transportation legislation. - An update to the Public Participation Plan was completed in February 2022.
+MOA was a relatively minor update that focused on the removal of references to previous Federal transportation legislation.

+- An update to the Public Participation Plan was completed in February 2022.
 This update better incorporates procedures to ensure effective public outreach in unusual circumstances such as a global pandemic that restricts public gathering.
-KIPDA continues to coordinate committee meetings in a manner that was established as temporary meeting procedures due to the COVID19 global pandemic.
-Meeting formats and outreach efforts are being expanded and are continually monitored for results. - Title VI and Environmental Justice training for staff will be planned and the Local Public Agency (LPA) Title VI program management by KIPDA staff will continue, as needed.
+KIPDA continues to coordinate committee meetings in a manner that was established as temporary meeting procedures due to the COVID-19 global pandemic.
+Meeting formats and outreach efforts are being expanded and are continually monitored for results.
+Meeting attendance and participation by committee members are at consistently high levels, and the ability for public participation remains an emphasis as well. - Title VI training for staff will be planned and the Local Public Agency (LPA) Title VI program management by KIPDA staff will continue, as needed.
+KIPDA has consistently maintained Environmental Justice areas that identify the portions of the region with large proportions of low-income and minority individuals.
+These areas will be updated as needed and will remain a resource for local governments to use if they desire.